Woflje/starbase_ys_pos_nav/README.md

 Then the X-coordinate can be found by evaluating `Sphere_A_C = Sphere_B_C`, and the same can be done for D.

 Here, things get difficult as C and D do not share the same X-Coordinate in our coordinate system.
 Luckily, stating that C and D share the same Z-Coordinate, the Z-Axis will be pointing roughly towards the belt, which is convenient.
 If we also state that their Z-Coordinate is positive, we can use an algorithm to find a Cz=Dz such that distance(C to D) corresponds to the measured value.
-The algorithm used for this can be found in `/data/find_coords.py`.
+The algorithm used for this can be found in [/data/find_coords.py](/data/find_coords.py).
 The algorithm starts from a guessed value of Z and evaluates the increasing Z value each time by calculating the Y-Coordinates of C and D with it and evaluating if distance(C to D) is as close to the measured value as possible.

 Then, all the coordinates of the transmitters have been calculated or found and can be seen in B11 to E13.
 This creates the following model:<br>
 ![Beautiful Gif that does not work now for some reason :/](https://i.imgur.com/cvCRb1k.gif)

-To play around with it or have a closer look, go to [GeoGebra](https://www.geogebra.org/calculator) and open the `/data/model_geogebra.ggb` file.
+To play around with it or have a closer look, go to [GeoGebra](https://www.geogebra.org/calculator) and open the [/data/model_geogebra.ggb](/data/model_geogebra.ggb) file.

+<br><br>
 ### Calculations and equations

 Now that we have the coordinates of all transmitters and can measure the distance to each of them In-Game with a receiver, we can perform calculations and setup equations for multilateration.
-The calculations can be found in `/data/calculations.txt`.<br>
+The calculations can be found in [/data/calculations.txt](/data/calculations.txt).<br>
 A MATLAB script is used to form the most simplified equations from the calculations.
-This script can be found in `/data/equations.m`.<br>
+This script can be found in [/data/equations.m](/data/equations.m).<br>
-Another MATLAB script can be used to test the equations from the calculations text file and can be found in `/data/test_calculations.m`.
+Another MATLAB script can be used to test the equations from the calculations text file and can be found in [/data/test_calculations.m](/data/test_calculations.m).

 This + lots of coffee + late nights = code